Ay-slim/Wander-weather-API/README.md

 ### Temperature conversion:

 - The API being called either returns the temperature in celsius or fahrenheit.
-This app converts a conversion and returns both units.
+This app normalizes the data and returns both units.

 ## Caching